LegitCamper/iced_webview/README.md

 > Note: Currently this library only supports [Ultralight]/Webkit, but more rendering engines are planned to be supported.

+> [Ultralight has its own licence](https://ultralig.ht/pricing/) that should be reviewed before deciding if it works for you

 #### examples:

 ##### `examples/embedded_webview`